ThemeBoy/ajax-dropdowns/readme.txt

 6. A dropdown is displayed on the frontend to swap the content below it.

 == Changelog ==

+= 0.9.2 =
+* Feature - Add URL parameter method to dropdown options.
+* Refactor - Change behavior or redirect method to link directly to post.

 = 0.9.1 =
 * Feature - Grey out duplicate posts in dropdown.